Retired Catholic Priest on trial at Aylesbury Crown Court accused of sexually assaulting children

-Francis McDermott, a 75-year-old retired Catholic Priest, has appeared at Aylesbury Crown Court accused of sexually assaulting six children between 1971 and 1979.
+Francis McDermott, a 75-year-old retired Catholic Priest, has appeared at Aylesbury Crown Court accused of sexually assaulting six children in the 1970s.

-A complainant, now in his 50's, who alleges he was sexually abused hundreds of times between the ages of 10 to 17 by the defendant, including up to seven incidences of penetration, said he was introduced to the Priest when his parents befriended him in London.

-The accuser said he slept 'top to toe' with the defendant when he stopped over after drinking parties, and this is where the alleged abuse began.

-Fast-forwarding to 2004, the witness was contacted by the Priest after the latter had been accused of sexually assaulting a young girl be-known to the witness.
-She believed the witness had knowledge of her assaults, which also took place in the 1970's.
+In 2004, the witness was contacted by the Priest after the latter had been accused of sexually assaulting a young girl be-known to the witness.
+She believed the witness had knowledge of her assaults, which also took place in the 1970s.

 Before meeting Mr McDermott, the witness purchased a tape recorder and recorded their conversation.